-My luck seldom favours me and I love reading about peoples encounters with their luck, good luck of course.
+My luck seldom favors me and I love reading about people’s encounters with their luck, good luck of course.
 Another such chronicle is coming up your way.
-It was great to learn of an amateur treasure hunter, yeah I was pleasantly surprised to know there are real treasure hunters, and its not just the mummy series that has handsome treasure hunters living life on the edge.
+It was great to learn of an amateur treasure hunter, yeah I was pleasantly surprised to know there are real treasure hunters, and it’s not just the mummy series that has handsome treasure hunters living life on the edge.
 A pure gold cross dating from the 7th century has been discovered by a man with a metal detector.
-The inch-long piece of Anglo Saxon jewellery is made out of 18-carat gold and was probably worn as a pendant.
+The inch-long piece of Anglo-Saxon jewelry is made out of 18-carat gold and was probably worn as a pendant.
 Experts believe the English-made piece could be worth at least $50,000.
 The anonymous finder discovered the 1,400-year-old cross just 12 inches beneath the sod on a farm in Nottinghamshire (not Egypt guys).
-He handed the find to a coroner who declared it as treasure trove at an inquest.
+He handed the find to a coroner who declared it as a treasure trove at an inquest.
 This means the finder will get half the proceeds of a sale.
 He is likely to split his earnings with the farmer.

 It is thought the cross, which is decorated with fine detail and adorned with red gemstones, might have originally held a religious relic.
 Two of the four gemstones and any relic are missing.
 This cross belonging to the 7th century has surely made a 21st-century man very happy and lucky, of course.
 The specific location of the find is being kept secret for fear that so-called ‘nighthawks’ will descend on it in case there is anything else to be found.
 I just finished packing my bags for you to know where…Nottinghamshire, here I come!